Infineon/mtb-example-btsdk-ble-throughput/README.md

 3. **ATT Maximum Transmission Unit (MTU)**

     ATT MTU determines the maximum amount of data that can be handled by the transmitter and receiver as well as how much they can hold in their buffers.
 The minimum ATT MTU allowed is 23 bytes.
 This allows a maximum of 20 bytes of ATT payload (3 bytes are used for the ATT header).
-There is no limit on the maximum MTU value.

     If the ATT MTU is exactly 247 bytes, 244 bytes of ATT data will fit into a single packet.
 If the MTU is greater than 247 bytes, the data is split into multiple packets causing the throughput to go down because of increase in packet overhead and timing in between packets.
 Therefore, GATT data size chosen in the application is 244 bytes.